Are you enthusiastic about exploring scientific challenges with an industrial application perspective?

 The XUV Optics Group at Twente has started a new multidisciplinary research program on these topics.
 We develop forefront fundamental research, relevant to high tech applications (www.utwente.nl/xuv/).
 The research will take place in a state-of-the-art thin film laboratory within the MESA+ Institute for Nanotechnology at the University of Twente, in collaboration with various academic and industrial partners.
 The XUV group has a track record in developing thin film physics and holds several records in functional film properties, including the reflectivity of thin film multilayer optics.

-- Analyzing the properties of the developed filters/coatings using characterization techniques such as AFM, XRD, XRR and SEM,
+- Developing the understanding of the piezoelectric film structures and their functional properties using characterization techniques such as AFM, XRD, SEM and DBLI and detailed data analysis.

 Information and application